linas/i370-bigfoot/README.md

 * ***SystemD.*** I have changed my mind.
 For much of the 2010's, I experienced a Linux that refused to boot, and required brain surgery to fix.
-This was absolutely infuriating, mind-boggling, brain-shmashingly difficult, and an endless sink of wasted time.
+This was absolutely infuriating, mind-boggling, brain-smashingly difficult, and an endless sink of wasted time.
 I blamed SystemD.
 I have now turned around 180 degrees.
 A uniformized, consolidated, standardized framework for system services is the only rational path forward.
 At the end